If there's one thing I hate about Thailand, it's jet lag.

 You can assist this process by taking a Melatonin supplement.

-> Click here to view Melatonin on Amazon
++ Click here to order Melatonin on Amazon

-After being on the airplane for so long in low air pressure, especially if you've had beer or two, you may be dehydrated.
+After being on the airplane for so long in low air pressure, you will likely be dehydrated – especially if you'd had any alcohol.

 Dehydration zaps your energy and makes you feel fatigued.
 Rehydrate by drinking plenty of water.
 This will keep you awake and alert and help your body function.